The Love Song of J. Alfred Prufrock: Writing and first publication

 Eliot wrote "The Love Song of J. Alfred Prufrock" between February 1910 and July or August 1911.
 Shortly after arriving in England to attend Merton College, Oxford, in 1914, Eliot was introduced to the American expatriate poet Ezra Pound, who instantaneously deemed Eliot "worth watching" and aided the start of his career.
-Pound served as the overseas editor of Poetry: A Magazine of Verse and recommended to the magazine's founder, Harriet Monroe, that Poetry should publish "The Love Song of J. Alfred Prufrock", extolling that Eliot and his work embodied a new and unique phenomenon among contemporary writers.
+Pound served as the overseas editor of Poetry: A Magazine of Verse and recommended to the magazine's founder, Harriet Monroe, that Poetry should publish "The Love Song of J. Alfred Prufrock", extolling Eliot and stating that his work embodied a new and unique phenomenon among contemporary writers.
 Pound claimed that Eliot "has actually trained himself AND modernized himself on his own.
 The rest of the promising young have done one or the other, but never both."
 The poem was first published by the magazine in its June 1915 issue.

-In November 1915 "The Love Song of J. Alfred Prufrock" — along with Eliot's poems "Portrait of a Lady", "The Boston Evening Transcript", "Hysteria", and "Miss Helen Slingsby" — was included in Catholic Anthology 1914–1915 edited by Ezra Pound and printed by Elkin Mathews in London.
+In November 1915 "The Love Song of J. Alfred Prufrock" – along with Eliot's poems "Portrait of a Lady", "The Boston Evening Transcript", "Hysteria", and "Miss Helen Slingsby" – was included in Catholic Anthology 1914–1915 edited by Ezra Pound and printed by Elkin Mathews in London.
 In June 1917 The Egoist Ltd, a small publishing firm run by Dora Marsden, published a pamphlet entitled Prufrock and Other Observations (London), containing 12 poems by Eliot.
 "The Love Song of J. Alfred Prufrock" was the first in the volume.
 Eliot was appointed assistant editor of The Egoist periodical in June 1917.